 Hammock Universe – Drop shipping hanging chairs, hammocks and accessories out of Ontario.

 One Wholesale– Wholesale Cannabis accessories drop shipping out of Toronto.

 Hackney Nine Jewellery – Dropship eco-friendly jewellery from British Columbia (through Shopify with SyncLogic).
 Their jewellery is made using a combination of traditional artisan methods and modern manufacturing techniques to achieve an optimum balance of style, sustainability and quality.
 Hackney Nine uses a premium graded, recycled base metal to craft their collections, adorned with responsibly-sourced natural stone, fresh-water natural pearls and natural shell.

 For more Canadian drop shippers, check out 15 Canadian Dropshipping Wholesale Suppliers.
 If you’d like some help in selecting which companies to work with, check out our list of the Top 5 Drop Shipping Suppliers for Canadians.

 Drop Shipping Tools to Beat Your Competition

-The Canadian entrepreneurs behind HotDiggidyDog generated $36,000 in six weeks by drop shipping a product they found with Sell the Trend’s AI analytics and trend-spotting tools.
+The Canadian entrepreneurs behind HotDiggidyDog generated $36,000 in six weeks by drop shipping a product they found with Sell the Trend’s AI analytics and trend-spotting tools (based in Ontario).

 “Without that data, it’s all a shot in the dark.
 It’s not enough to be passionate about a product, it has to be in demand.
 It’s a numbers game and bad research can cost you a lot of money,” the owner told PayPal.
 “It blew my mind when it was happening and even my family couldn’t believe it.
 I had tried e-commerce before and maybe I made a few hundred dollars but dropshipping through Sell the Trend made all the difference.”